BetulTugce/RecipeSite/README.md

 # RecipeSite
-I created this website using ASP.NET.
+This website is written in C# using ASP.NET and Microsoft SQL Server for the database.